Enlightenment/enlightenment/README.md

 **NOTE:** To enable Wayland support (still considered experimental and not for regular end users) use the meson `-Dwl=true option`.
-To run Enlightenment in Eayland mode, just log on on any text VT and run `enlightenment_start`.
+To run Enlightenment in Wayland mode, just login on any text VT and run `enlightenment_start`.
 If you wish to debug and see all the output try using something like screen then attaching to the remote screen session by sshing in etc.